 The Piotroski F-Score Test is a value investing management tool to identify stocks of companies with good fundamentals and eliminate stocks of weak companies.
-The goal is to avoid value traps and only invest in real value stocks.
+The goal is to invest in a real value investment and avoid a value trap.

 Value stocks are often values because the companies have encountered a challenge.
 Some companies will have the ability to overcome those challenges and others will not.

 Piotroski developed a 9 point F-score ranking system that has produced an incredible performance record of finding quality investments.
 The American Association of Individual Investors (AAII) calculates a performance history of over 25% per year from 1998 – 2012 for the strategy.

 The F-Score Test examines 9 tests in 3 areas: profitability, capital structure, and operating efficiency.
 Each test is given either 0 points for a fail or 1 point for a pass.
 All 9 tests can be derived from company financial statements.

 Piotroski found that companies with 8 or 9 total points greatly improved the probability that the company had the ability to overcome challenges and eventually grow its stock price.
 Here are the 9 tests in the 3 areas:

 Return on assets (ROA) is net income before extraordinary items divided by assets.
 If ROA is positive award 1 point; if negative, no points.